PreAngel/pre-angel.com/docs/_posts/2025-10-24-company-of-one-rebuilt-video-ai-platform.md

 ---
 title: "How a Non-Technical CEO Rebuilt a Video AI Platform in 30 Days"
-description: "A case study on how Q, Founder of LeyLine, used AI to completely rebuild their video AI platform in just one month."
+excerpt: "A case study on how Q, Founder of LeyLine, used AI to completely rebuild their video AI platform in just one month."
 author: qiushi-powers
+category: ai-native
 tags:
   - vibe-coding
   - solo-founder